Table of Contents

 6. Continuous Biometric Authentication

-The widespread adoption of biometric verification by companies involves the collection of sensitive data from employees or users for identity verification.
-This process carries a significant responsibility to safeguard this data effectively.
+The widespread adoption of biometric verification involves collecting sensitive data from employees or users for identity confirmation.
+This process carries significant responsibility, as safeguarding this data is critical.

-If biometric data were to fall into the hands of hackers or malicious actors, both the company and its users could face severe repercussions.
-This is especially concerning because biometric identifiers, such as fingerprints, are often used to access various digital platforms, including mobile devices.
+If biometric data falls into the hands of hackers or malicious actors, both companies and users could face serious repercussions.
+This risk is particularly concerning, given that biometric identifiers, such as fingerprints, are often used to access various digital platforms, including mobile devices.

-Unlike passwords, biometric data is immutable and uniquely tied to an individual.
-While this immutability enhances security, it also poses substantial risks if improperly managed.
-Therefore, it is imperative for companies to collect only the necessary data and to use it strictly for the intended purpose of verification.
+While the immutability of biometric data enhances security, it also poses significant challenges if not managed appropriately.
+Therefore, it is imperative for companies to collect only the necessary information and use it strictly for the intended purpose of verification.

-Before implementing biometric technology, companies must establish robust data protection measures to minimize the risk of exposing users to potential harm.
-To address these security concerns, many mobile device manufacturers, including Samsung, encrypt and store biometric data directly on the user’s device, preventing unauthorized access or data export.
+Before implementing biometric technology, companies must establish comprehensive data protection measures to minimize the risk of exposing users to potential harm.
+To address these security concerns, many mobile device manufacturers, such as Samsung, encrypt and store biometric data directly on users’ devices, preventing unauthorized access or data export.
+Read more about the privacy concerns of biometric data collection here.

 Regulatory Compliance With Biometrics